concur/developer.concur.com/src/api-guides/travel/get-itinerary.markdown

 #### Subscribe and Unsubscribe

 Concur Travel Suppliers and Travel Management Companies may need to know how to post a company notification subscription for itinerary changes.
 Use the information which follows to guide you.
-More information on these topics can be found in the Concur Developer Portal in the resource: [Subscribe or unsubscribe from notifications]( /api-reference/travel-profile/04-notification-company-resource.html).
+More information on these topics can be found in the SAP Concur Developer Center in the resource: [Subscribe or unsubscribe from notifications]( /api-reference/travel-profile/04-notification-company-resource.html).

 To subscribe to notifications to be alerted whenever employees who have booked travel through Concur change their travel plans by adding, modifying or canceling an itinerary is referred to as a **POST Company Notification Subscription for Itinerary Changes request**.